iPhone Text Effects: Tips and Tricks

 Whether you live in the urban enclaves of Atlanta and Athens, along the coast near Savannah, or out in the more remote, rural areas of the state, this guide will help you understand cell phone coverage available near you.
 In the process, we’ll help you determine the best carrier for your needs.

-Verizon offers the most coverage in Georgia, though it offers the least amount of high-speed coverage.
-That means it’s a good option for customers who value reliable connectivity over high-bandwidth activities, like videoconferencing and gaming.
+Verizon offers the most coverage in Georgia.
+That means it’s a good option for customers who value reliable connectivity everywhere they go.
 Want to see what kind of coverage Verizon offers in your neck of the woods?
 Check out our interactive map below.

-Verizon’s 5G network is the smallest in Georgia, with a coverage map that reaches just under 10% of the state.
+Verizon’s 5G network is the smallest in Georgia, with a coverage map that reaches 20% of the state.
 The good news is that most of that coverage area includes 5G Ultra-Wideband, which offers extra fast service and minimal lag.

 Verizon 5G is mostly concentrated in the state’s urban enclaves, with the most reliable coverage in and around Atlanta, Athens, Columbus, Macon, and Savannah.
 Service is weaker and often not available in the southern half of the state, with significant dead zones running from the coast to the Alabama state line.

-AT&T provides solid coverage in Georgia, though the competition beats it in both 4G and 5G: AT&T’s 4G LTE network is second behind Verizon’s, while its 5G network trails T-Mobile’s.
+AT&T provides solid coverage in Georgia.
+AT&T’s 4G LTE network is second behind Verizon’s, while its 5G network trails T-Mobile’s.
 Interested in seeing what kind of service AT&T offers in your neighborhood?
 Enter your address in the interactive coverage map below.

 AT&T’s 4G network covers over 82% of Georgia and offers the strongest service in the state’s metropolitan areas, like Atlanta, Augusta, Athens, Columbus, Macon, and Savannah.
 The carrier’s 4G service is weakest in the west of the state, between Columbus and Macon, where calls might occasionally be lost.

-T-Mobile’s total network coverage area is the smallest in Georgia, but it offers the most amount of high-speed service.
+T-Mobile wields the best 5G network in the state of Georgia.
 If you want to see if you live within the T-Mobile coverage map, enter your address in the map below.

 Unlike AT&T’s and Verizon’s 5G networks, T-Mobile’s 5G map provides coverage to less populated parts of the state, including Bainbridge, Camilla, Moultrie, Tifton, Thomasville, and more.